 Rev. 6 (20/12/2018)

-The Corporate name of this organization is the World Council on Isotopes, hereinafter designated as the Council, and its abbreviated title is WCI.
+The name of this international association is the World Council on Isotopes, hereinafter designated as the Council, or its abbreviated form as the WCI.

 The objectives of the Council are:

-- (a) To promote cooperation internationally in the sharing of the uses of safe and environmentally sound isotope technologies to serve the needs for global wellbeing.
+- (a) To promote cooperation regarding the sharing of safe and environmentally sound isotope technologies for uses that serve the needs of global wellbeing.

-- (b) To identify isotope-related topics of mutual interest warranting consideration by the Council.
-Topics to be pursued will reflect the particular interests and concerns of the Council.
-It is intended that the Council will remain an international organization, with emphasis on the pursuit of international cooperation.
+- (b) To identify isotope-related topics of mutual interest that warrant consideration by the Council.
+Any Topics pursued reflect the particular interests and concerns of the Council as it is and intends to remain an international body, with emphasis on its pursuit of international cooperation.

-- (c) To develop appropriate policies and procedures for the conduct of specific conferences, symposia, and working groups.
+- (c) To develop appropriate policies and procedures to conduct specific conferences, symposia, and working groups of the WCI.

-- (d) To develop appropriate policies and procedures for special working groups or Committees, for the conduct of workshops and for the preparation of WCI publications.
-For designated workshops, the Council will identify topics and related working groups.
-The Council will appoint a Workshop Coordinating Committee in cases where working groups require coordination.
+- (d) To develop appropriate policies and procedures for special working groups or committees, for the conduct of workshops, and for the preparation of WCI publications.
+For the designated workshops, the Council will identify topics and related working groups.
+In cases where working groups require coordination, the Council will appoint a Workshop Coordinating Committee.

 Article B3 – ACTIVITIES